“For the first time in her life, Mia now knows what it feels like to be safe and loved.”

 After Shardee met with her LFC attorney (the LGBTQ Project co-director) and social worker, the LFC team located a residential placement in Pennsylvania that would provide Shardee with a service-rich program and allow her to express her gender identity.
 After extensive discussions with her LFC attorney and social worker, Shardee’s mother and ACS consented to Shardee’s placement in the Pennsylvania program.

-Since her transfer to the new placement, Shardee has consistently reported that she is very happy in her new home, where she lives as a female.
-Shardee reports that staff and residents are respectful of her transgender identity; she is once again excelling in school and will be graduating from high school next year.
+Since her transfer to the new placement, Shardee has consistently reported that she is very happy in her new home.
+Shardee says that staff and residents are respectful and she is once again excelling in school and will be graduating from high school next year.
 In addition, Shardee now goes on regular visits to her mother, with whom she has mended her relationship.